radu011/PKCS11Cloud/README.md

 NOTE: 'id' from import command must be equal with Thumbprint value from certificate

+With PKCS11Admin you can add a new certificate to the token.

 ## Backup

 All of the tokens and their objects are stored in the location given by